 Izakaya are Japan's unique drinking pubs where a variety of homemade-style appetizers and meals are served with various kinds of alcoholic beverages including beer, sake, shochu (Japanese spirits), wine and cocktails.
-Since 2008, in this segment, the number of chain izakaya operations has increased more than individually-owned businesses.
-This has been driven by a similar trend towards streamlining of procurement and distribution system due to harsh competition within the sector.
+Since 2008 the number of chain izakaya operations has increased more than individually-owned businesses.
+This has been driven by a similar trend towards streamlining of procurement and distribution system due to harsh competition within the sector as seen among other restaurant types.
 Most chain restaurants use imported food products in moderation, while focusing on regional food products that are common in Japanese cooking.